There are several best books recommended to every Indian investor including NRIs (Non-Resident Indians) including Mariners.

-Negi Financial recommends below 13 Best Books on Personal Finance for Indian Investors to read in 2022.
+Negi Financial recommends below the 13 Best Books on Personal Finance for Indian Investors to read in 2023.
 7 out of 13 books are written by Indian authors or writers.

 Some books are also available in audio format on amazon audible.

 College students can read some of the best books mentioned in order to gain financial literacy.